-The earliest stage of gum disease (gingivitis) is produced when plaque, bacteria, and acid accumulate where the gums and teeth meet (the gum pockets), which leads to gum bleeding, inflammation, chronic bad breath, a receding gumline, and other problems.
 The top procedure to reverse early gum disease is scaling and root planing (sometimes abbreviated as SRP), which repairs the health of the teeth and gums by deep cleaning under the gumline, then smoothing out the dental enamel to prevent future accumulation.
-After one or several SRP treatments at DentalWorks - Fort Mill in Tega Cay, SC by our dentists, the teeth and gums are generally healed and the patient's problems will start to heal.
+After one or several SRP treatments at DentalWorks - Fort Mill in Tega Cay, SC by our dentists, the teeth and gums are generally healed and the patient'ss problems will start to heal.

 What to Expect